Manufacture of wooden houses - panels

 Fire resistance

-I have chosen to deal separately with the fire resistance of CLT panels because I am sure that up to now many have wondered continuously what happens if a fire breaks out.
-The material is highly resistant to burning and like glulam beams, retains its load-bearing capacity in the event of a fire.
-The fire advances only in the first layer of wood stopping in the adhesive layer.
-The layer of charcoal formed acts as protection and the wood does not lose its strength.
+I have chosen to deal separately with the fire resistance of CLT panels because I am convinced that by now there have been many who have wondered continuously what happens if a fire breaks out.
+The material is very resistant to burning and, like glulam beams, retains its load-bearing capacity in the event of a fire.
+The fire only advances through the first layer of wood and stops in the adhesive layer.
+The formed charcoal layer acts as protection and the wood does not lose its strength.

-Unlike wood, iron (including that in reinforced concrete) loses its strength at over 700 ºC and no longer has the strength to support the construction, which collapses.
-So, not only is there no greater danger in CLT construction, but on the contrary, the construction is stronger than a concrete one.
+Unlike wood, iron (including that in reinforced concrete) loses its strength at over 700 ºC and no longer has the strength to support the construction, causing it to collapse.
+So, not only is there no greater danger with CLT construction, it is actually stronger than concrete.

 clt